 Student Testing Protocols

-- Masking: In alignment with Northwestern Medicine practice, masks will still be required at our health facilities and testing sites regardless of vaccination status.
-This means appropriate masking protocols will continue to be enforced and required at Health Services (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.
+- Masking: In alignment with Northwestern Medicine practice, masks are required at our health facilities and testing sites regardless of vaccination status.
+This means appropriate masking protocols are enforced and required at Health Services (Searle Hall), the Jacobs Center, and on the Chicago campus at 345 E. Superior.

-- All vaccinated undergraduate, graduate, and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing but do still need to submit to required arrival testing.
+- All vaccinated undergraduate, graduate and professional studies students are not required to participate in recurring asymptomatic COVID-19 testing but do still need to submit to required arrival testing.

 - Students are welcome to complete additional Abbott rapid antigen tests as frequently as they want.

 - Unvaccinated Students Arriving After the first week of the term: If you are planning for a delayed arrival to campus, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your late arrival.
 They will document an exception to exempt you from testing during the time you are away.
 You also need to get tested on your first day back, or the first day the testing center opens.

-- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, you should not update your Community Interaction Status in CAESAR during your time away from campus.
-Please leave your typical status in CAESAR and email NU-COVID-Testing-Support@northwestern.edu to inform them of your trip.
+- Unvaccinated Students Needing to Temporarily Leave Campus During the Term: If you need to temporarily leave campus during the quarter, please email NU-COVID-Testing-Support@northwestern.edu to inform them of your trip.
 They will document an exception for you to exempt you from testing during the time you are away.
 Upon your return to campus or the Evanston area, you need to get tested on your first day back, or the first day the testing center opens, then follow your typical testing protocol.